-Our research in this Program is focused on improved hearing in noisy environments and overcoming the need for manual adjustment of device settings.
+Research in this Theme is focused on improved hearing in noisy environments and overcoming the need for manual adjustment of device settings.
 This includes:

-In collaboration with industry Members, the HEARing CRC is developing the next-generation speech processing that improves perception in background noise and that addresses the linguistic needs of specific end-users types such as those with unilateral deafness, or tonal language speakers).
-Tests developed using the 3D simulator in the Listening Brain Research Program will be instrumental in evaluating real-life benefits of new speech processing schemes.
+In collaboration with industry Members, the HEARing CRC is developing next-generation speech processors that will improve sound perception in background noise and addresses linguistic needs of different end-users (such as those with single-sided deafness or tonal language speakers).
+Tests developed using the 3D simulator in the Listening Brain Research Theme will be instrumental in evaluating real-life benefits of these new speech processors.

-Through these new technologies, our ultimate aim is to increase the take-up and use of hearing technologies from the current 30%, to 60% of those with significant hearing loss.
+As this Theme is focused on technology development, a key element is to ensure enhanced manufacturability and/or ease of take-up of any new technology.
+Through these new technologies, our ultimate aim is to increase the current take-up and use of hearing technologies from 30%to 60% of those with a significant hearing loss.

-The research project themes in this Program and associated projects are shown below.
+The research projects in this Theme are shown below.